Everything to Know About Neoclassical Interior Design and How to Add It to Your Home

 Enter a zip below and get matched to top-rated pros near you.

-Get to know a bit more about the origins and key elements of neoclassical design, how it’s evolved over the years, and how to include the style in your home, whether you want to go all-in or incorporate just a few features.
+Get to know more about the origins and key elements of neoclassical design, how it’s evolved over the years, and how to include the style in your home, whether you want to go all-in or incorporate just a few features.

-What Is Neoclassical Interior Design?
+What Is Neoclassical Architecture?

 Origins and Influences of Modern Neoclassical Interior Design

-Neoclassical interior design first surfaced in the 18th century as a more refined counterpart to the other styles of the same era, like flowery Rococo.
+Neoclassical architecture first surfaced in the 18th century as a more refined counterpart to the other styles of the same era, like flowery Rococo.
 This was a return to basics for people of the time as it relied on clean lines, classic architecture, and reserved elegance rather than the bombastic, over-the-top styles of coinciding interior design approaches.

 On the other hand, modern neoclassical interior design has evolved to be even more toned down to better suit our contemporary needs and modern-day architecture.
 For example, many designers are forgoing extravagant marble columns and outdated chandeliers in favor of sleeker, paired-back alternatives.
 (More on that in a bit.)